-Baseline Performance is now required for Advanced, Endure, and Forward.
+Baseline Performance is now required for Forward, Endure, and Advanced programming.

 Figuring out your baseline performance lets you take a good look at where you are currently, and helps you create goals on where you want to be.
 Being able to watch your improvements over time gives you concrete evidence that your training is working.
 A lot of athletes who are just starting out tend to skip this step, but it's one of the most valuable pieces of information you can have.
 After all, an assessment is only as good as what you do with that information.